ovh/docs/pages/platform/databases/redis_tuto_01_wordpress/guide.it-it.md

 >
 > OVHcloud provides services for which you are responsible for their configuration and management.
 You are therefore responsible for their proper functioning.
 >
 > This tutorial is designed to help you as much as possible with common tasks.
-If you are having difficulty performing these actions, please contact a specialized service provider and/or discuss it with our community at https://community.ovh.com/en/.
+If you are having difficulty performing these actions, please contact a specialized service provider and/or discuss it with our community of users on <https://community.ovh.com/en/>.
 OVHcloud cannot provide you with technical support in this regard.
 >

 ### CMS platform